Overview

 make setup

-Multi-account setup: If deploying to a different AWS account, switch your AWS credentials before running make setup:
+Multi-account setup: Switch AWS credentials before running make setup:

 assume production-account